spencer-shadley/completed-class/18-pwa/3-saturday-webpack/activities/23-Stu-Mini-Project/README.md

 - Create a `service-worker.js` and make sure to cache all of the bundle files.

+#### Hint

+- If you would like to focus on webpack (the focus for today,) use the supplied `hint/service-worker.js` file for your service worker

 ### Part 2

 - Take a moment to study the contents of `index.js`: